Kendall Hart: 1993–1995

-Erica, Dimitri, Kendall, and Bianca all work to grow as a family, and it works for a time, but Kendall's jealousy of Bianca, and of the attention she receives from Erica, persists as she and Bianca continue to bicker and act out.
-Bianca, likewise feeling jealous by Kendall's developing relationship with Erica, ruins Kendall's bridesmaid dress with ink in an unsuccessful attempt to remove her from Erica's wedding party in June 1993.
-Kendall manipulates Bianca and when Bianca locks herself in the Wildwind mausoleum in August 1993, Kendall ignores her sister's cries but reveals her sister's location soon afterward.
+Erica, Dimitri, Kendall, and Bianca all work to grow as a family but Kendall's jealousy of Bianca, and of the attention she receives from Erica, persists as she and Bianca continue to bicker and argue.
+Bianca, feeling jealous by Kendall's developing relationship with Erica, ruins Kendall's bridesmaid dress in an unsuccessful attempt to remove her from Erica's wedding party in June 1993.
+Kendall manipulates Bianca and when Bianca locks herself in the Wildwind mausoleum, Kendall ignores her sister's cries but admits where Bianca is soon afterward.
 As Erica and Kendall work to develop a healthy mother-daughter relationship, an unaware Kendall accidentally stumbles upon her birth father's identity in August and begs Erica to tell her who her biological father is.
 Erica initially attempts to shield Kendall from this but, at Kendall's pleas to tell her, Erica reluctantly reveals this information, stunning Kendall.
 When Kendall begins asking questions, Erica demands that Kendall completely forget about him, explaining she wants to protect both herself and Kendall.
-Despite Kendall's promises to do so and repeated warnings from Erica against locating Richard Fields, a distressed Kendall resolves to find her biological father after expressing the need to understand everything about where she came from, earnestly trying to keep her search hidden from her mother.
+Despite Kendall's promises to do so and repeated warnings from Erica against locating Richard Fields, a distressed Kendall resolves to find her biological father after expressing the need to understand everything about where she came from and tries to keep her search hidden from her mother.
 Dimitri offers to help Kendall and aids her in her search, hiring Hayley as a private investigator.
 During the successful operation, Kendall develops a crush on Dimitri.
-Erica starts experiencing flashbacks to her rape after she comes across Kendall's research on her biological father in the stables in October 1993 and again, she forbids Kendall from finding him.
+Erica experiences flashbacks to her rape after she comes across Kendall's research on her biological father in the stables in October 1993 and again, she forbids Kendall from finding him.